 It is a requirement that all properties must have a street number and not a house name alone, as a number readily identifies the location of a property in a road.
 The only exception to this will be on the rare occasions, where a street numbering sequence does not exist.
 When this does occur, we will accept the use of a building name to identify the property.

 Street numbers and building names must always be prominently displayed where they can be easily read from the public highway.

 When a road is built as part of new development, it is the responsibility of the developer to arrange for the installation of the appropriate street nameplate to the Council's specification.
 Building Control can facilitate the provision of these plates on a cost recharge basis.

 Street nameplate repairs or replacements can be reported by telephone on Leicester (0116) 257 2830, in person at our Customer Service Centres or you can email the Borough Maintenance Officer.

-Any request for a new or revised property number or street name must be submiited on the appropriate fee and application form, this can be found within the related documents at the foot of this page.
-Your application should be submitted to the Building Control Section, Council Offices, Station Road, WIGSTON, Leicestershire, LE18 2DR.
+Any request for a new or revised property number or street name must be submitted on the appropriate application form with the relevant fee.
+This can be found within the related documents at the foot of this page.
+Your application should be submitted to the Building Control Section, Council Offices, Station Road, Wigston, Leicestershire, LE18 2DR.
 A site plan must be submitted with the request on paper no larger than A3.
 The plan must indicate the property or properties the request relates to.